Skip to Content

 Mating Habits and Territory

-Their courtship rituals include bold calls and flashy wing displays to attract females.
+Their lively courtship rituals include bold calls and flaring their red-and-yellow shoulder patches to dazzle potential mates.

 Diet and Foraging Habits